 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision WHOLE CLASS SMALL GROUPS INDIVIDUAL All pupils have opportunities for social interaction, regardless of need.
 All pupils belong to a class.
 All pupils are invited on trips, visits and residential visits.
 All pupils have structured playtime and lunchtime opportunities.
 All children in the Reception Class are nominated a Year 5 buddy.
 The classes regularly work together for reading, PSHE etc. This pairing remains through the following year also where the older children support transition into Year 1.
 Playground Buddies support younger children.
-Social skills groups, e.g. Time to talk, Pyramid Club Teaching assistants use social stories with individual pupils.
+Social skills groups, e.g. Time to talk, Socially Speaking Teaching assistants use social stories with individual pupils.
 Specific buddies are nominated to support vulnerable children.

-8. The physical environment (accessibility, safety and positive learning environment).
+8. The physical environment (accessibility, safety and positive learning environment)

-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision WHOLE CLASS SMALL GROUPS INDIVIDUAL All areas of the school are accessible to everyone including those pupils with SEND.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î Î Î Î Î Î WHOLE CLASS SMALL GROUPS All areas of the school are accessible to everyone including those pupils with SEND.
 St Mary's is all on one level so no need for lifts.
 We have wheel chair accessible classrooms.
-Pupils feel safe and in an environment where should bullying occur, it is dealt with quickly and effectively.
-Jacqui Scarborough is the designated 'Safeguarding Officer' and Leanne Austin-Smith is the named 'Child in Care' teacher.
+Pupils feel safe and on the rare occasion that bullying should occur, it is dealt with quickly and effectively.
+Lucy Draycott is the Designated Safeguarding Lead (DSL) and the named 'Child in Care' teacher.
 All areas of the school are uplifting, positive and support learning.
 Teachers focus on rewarding good behaviour to promote a positive learning environment.
 The rewards and sanctions system is robust and displayed around the school.
 Some adapted PE equipment is available.
 Some toilets are adapted by height.
 There are a number of named adults who are 'team-teach' trained.
 We have a disabled toilet.
 Space can be made for simple physiotherapy.
 Specialist equipment in practical lessons enables disabled pupils to be independent.
-Classrooms and corridors are made accessible for pupils with sensory needs.
+Classrooms and corridors are made accessible for pupils with sensory needs/ vision impairment.